Tahiti: Twentieth century to present

 In 1903, the Établissements Français d'Océanie (French Establishments in Oceania) were created, which collected together Tahiti, the other Society Islands, the Austral Islands, the Marquesas Islands and the Tuamotu Archipelago.

 During the First World War, the Papeʻete region of the island was attacked by two German warships.
 A French gunboat as well as a captured German freighter were sunk in the harbour and the two German armoured cruisers bombarded the colony.

-Between 1966 and 1996 the French Government conducted 193 nuclear bomb tests above and below the atolls of Moruroa and Fangataufa.
-The last test was conducted on 27 January 1996.
+After the capitulation of France and establishment of the Vichy government, French citizens in Tahiti overwhelmingly voted for allegiance to the Free France of general de Gaulle in a unofficial referendum of 24 August 1940, thus choosing the Allies side in World War II.

 In 1946, Tahiti and the whole of French Polynesia became an overseas territory (Territoire d'outre-mer).
 Tahitians were granted French citizenship, a right that had been campaigned for by nationalist leader Pouvanaʻa a Oopa for many years.

+Faaʻa International Airport was opened on Tahiti in 1960.

+Between 1966 and 1996 the French Government conducted 193 surface and underwater nuclear bomb tests at the atolls of Moruroa and Fangataufa.
+The last test was conducted on 27 January 1996.

-On 17 July 1974, the French did a nuclear test over Mururoa Atoll, codenamed Centaure, but the atomic cloud and fallout didn't take the direction planned.
+On 17 July 1974, the French did a nuclear test over Mururoa Atoll, codenamed Centaure, but the atomic cloud and fallout did not take the direction planned.
 42 hours later, the cloud reached Tahiti and the surrounding islands.
-As much as 111,000 people were affected.
+As many as 111,000 people were affected.
 Reports showed that some people on Tahiti were exposed to 500 times the maximum allowed level for plutonium.

 In 2003, French Polynesia's status was changed to that of an overseas collectivity (collectivité d'outre-mer), and in 2004 it was declared an overseas country (pays d'outre-mer or POM).

 In 2009, Tauatomo Mairau claimed the Tahitian throne and attempted to re-assert the status of the monarchy in court.